mirror/dd-wrt/src/router/python/Doc/library/gettext.rst

    Like :func:`ngettext`, but look the message up in the specified *domain*.

+.. function:: pgettext(context, message)
+.. function:: dpgettext(domain, context, message)
+.. function:: npgettext(context, singular, plural, n)
+.. function:: dnpgettext(domain, context, singular, plural, n)

+   Similar to the corresponding functions without the ``p`` in the prefix (that is, :func:`gettext`, :func:`dgettext`, :func:`ngettext`, :func:`dngettext`), but the translation is restricted to the given message *context*.

+   .. versionadded:: 3.8

 .. function:: lgettext(message)
 .. function:: ldgettext(domain, message)
 .. function:: lngettext(singular, plural, n)